goosst/wesite/goosstblog/content/en/docs/Mole Repel/_index.md

 # Concept

 It has been proven moles get repelled by sound.
-The typical sound of these repelling devices [exanple](https://amzn.to/3JJoisI) is in a frequency range of around 300-1000 Hz.
+The typical sound of these repelling devices is in a frequency range of around 300-1000 Hz [- example](https://amzn.to/3JJoisI).
 These typical solar powered devices only produce a few watt of power, so I decided to take it up a notch ... .

 Burrying an audio speaker and tune the sound with an amplifier was an option, but that seemed a bit more costly and complex to automate (don't want to produce non stop 24/7 noise) and get the necessary equipment in the garden.